JeffreyRobertLynch/customer-scheduling-management-system/README.md

 # Customer-Scheduling-Management-System

 ## Context
-This project was completed 4/14/2024, as part of Software 2: Advanced Java Concepts.
+This student project was completed 4/14/2024, as part of Software 2: Advanced Java Concepts.
 It is preserved here to demonstrate full-stack development and foundational software engineering skills with historical accuracy.

 ## Awards